People have been using boiling water to kill weeds since the first patent was made official way back in the 1880s. It’s

 Identifying the Weeds

 Make sure you know what you’re intending to get rid of before diving in, lest you inadvertently eliminate something you want to keep.

 Anything hit by accident, regardless of whether it is a weed or vegetable, will start to wither extremely quickly.
 This method works best for sidewalks, cracks, between pavers, and the edges of your lawn and garden.

 The Heating Process

 It might be convenient to have a thermometer handy since the water will need to be over 200 degrees Fahrenheit .

-You’ll want to check to make sure the water is as close to temp as possible.
+You’ll want to check to make sure the water goes over this temperature to send the weeds into thermal shock.

 Killing the Weeds

-Be extra careful, but as quick as possible while making your way to the troublesome green pests.
-The temperature of the water will drop increasingly quickly and it’s important to be precise.
+Be extra careful, but as quick as possible, while making your way to the weeds.
+The temperature of the water will drop increasingly quickly, and it’s important to be precise.

 You aren’t going to want to make frequent and time-consuming trips back and forth to boil more water if you can help it.
 Once in place, hold the kettle’s spout so it tips directly onto the weeds.

 If you think it’ll make it easier, you can always snip off the fronds of the weeds.
 This way, the water has a more direct path into the root system.

 You’re holding a kettle full of potentially dangerous, scalding water designed to destroy weeds in your garden.
-No doubt you’re a little worried about any friendly fire when pouring boiling water on weeds.
+No doubt you’re a little worried about the heat when pouring the boiling water.

-The best way to curb this is to squat or kneel and pour the water down from a low height.
+The best way to curb this is to squat or kneel and pour the water down from a low point.
 This will make it splash far less than if you held it up at hip height.

 Will Weeds Grow Back?

 If you do happen to see a stubborn reappearance of weeds thought long dead, then just reapply the water treatment as before.
 The plant is going to start getting weaker with each new application.